o-ran-sc/archived-ric-app-admin/src/README.md

 	- get_config.cc  : processing command line and environment variables at start up.

 	- message_processor_class.cc  : The RMR message processing engine.
 It listens for messages on RMR and invokes appropriate handler (e.g subscriptions, E2AP, Policy).
+It also periodically posts processing latency metrics to stdout